-Our compensation committee consists of Mr. Mitchell, Dr. Gordon, and Dr. Tananbaum, with Mr. Mitchell serving as chair.
-Our compensation committee oversees our compensation policies, plans, and benefits programs.
+Our compensation committee consists of Mr. Mitchell, Dr. Gordon and Dr. Tananbaum, with Mr. Mitchell serving as chair.
+Our compensation committee oversees our compensation policies, plans and benefits programs.
 The compensation committee is also responsible for, among other things:

-- overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving compensation for our executive officers and directors; - preparing the compensation committee report that the SEC requires to be included in our annual proxy statement; and - administering our equity compensation plans.
+- overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving compensation for our executive officers; - preparing the compensation committee report that the SEC requires to be included in our annual proxy statement; and - administering our equity compensation plans.

 Our compensation committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
-A copy of the charter for our compensation committee is available on our investor relations website at https://investors.kinnate.com.
-During 2020, our compensation committee held three meetings.
+A copy of the charter for our compensation committee is available on our investor relations website at investors.kinnate.com.
+During 2021, our compensation committee held two meetings.

-Corporate Governance and Nominating Committee
+Nominating and Corporate Governance Committee

-Our corporate governance and nominating committee consists of Dr. Flaherty, Mr. Mitchell, Dr. Smaldone Alsup and Dr. Rome, with Dr. Flaherty serving as chair.
-Our corporate governance and nominating committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
-The corporate governance and nominating committee is also responsible for, among other things:
+Our nominating and corporate governance committee consists of Dr. Flaherty, Mr. Mitchell, Dr. Rome and Dr. Smaldone Alsup, with Dr. Flaherty serving as chair.
+Our nominating and corporate governance committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
+The nominating and corporate governance committee is also responsible for, among other things:

-- identifying, evaluating, and making recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - · reviewing developments in corporate governance practices; - evaluating the adequacy of our corporate governance practices and reporting; and - evaluating the performance of our board of directors and of individual directors.
+- identifying, evaluating and making recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considering and making recommendations to our board of directors regarding the composition and compensation of our board of directors and its committees; - reviewing developments in corporate governance practices; - evaluating the adequacy of our corporate governance practices and reporting; and - evaluating the performance of our board of directors and of individual directors.

-Our corporate governance and nominating committee operates under a written charter that satisfies the listing standards of Nasdaq.
-A copy of the charter for our corporate governance and nominating committee is available on our investor relations website at https://investors.kinnate.com.
-During 2020, our corporate governance and nominating committee, which was formed in connection with our initial public offering, held no meetings.
+Our nominating and corporate governance committee operates under a written charter that satisfies the listing standards of Nasdaq.
+A copy of the charter for our nominating and corporate governance committee is available on our investor relations website at investors.kinnate.com.
+During 2021, our nominating and corporate governance committee held two meetings.

-Attendance at Board and Stockholder Meetings
+Attendance at Board of Directors and Stockholder Meetings

-During our fiscal year ended December 31, 2020, our board of directors held 13 meetings (including regularly scheduled and special meetings), and each director attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she has been a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served during the periods that he or she served on such committee.
+During our fiscal year ended December 31, 2021, our board of directors held seven meetings (including regularly scheduled and special meetings), and eight (8) out of nine (9) of our directors attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she has been a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served during the periods that he or she served on such committee.

 Although we do not have a formal policy regarding attendance by members of our board of directors at annual meetings of stockholders, we strongly encourage, but do not require, our directors to attend.
-The Annual Meeting is our first annual meeting of stockholders.